movermeyer/wunderpy/README.rst

 I'm working on writing tests for everything.

 If you want to run said tests, make sure you have tox installed.
-Once you have nose, all you have to do is run tox.
+After that, all you have to do is run tox.

-By default, nose will not run any tests for the API calls, as they take around 30 seconds.
-If you want to run those tests, you can either store your email and password in the WUNDERPY_EMAIL and WUNDERPY_PASSWORD env_vars, or you can create an ini file like this:
+By default, it will not run any tests for the API calls, as they take around 30 seconds to run.
+If you want to run those tests, you can either store your email and password in the WUNDERPY_EMAIL and WUNDERPY_PASSWORD env vars, or you can create an ini file like this:

 ::